saarasat/mariokart-stats/documentation/User manual.md

 ### 3.1 Stats by race

 Lists all data of all races in the order they were added.
 All races for all players in this account are shown.
-The newest can be found last on the list.
-Each race can be deleted in this view.
+Any race added for this account can be deleted in this view.

 ### 3.2 Stats by track